 How to write compelling support emails

-In customer service, clear communication means you solve problems quickly.
-Unclear communication means extra time spent, unhappy customers, and a demotivated support team.
+In customer support, clear communication helps you solve problems quickly.
+Poor and unclear communication results in a lot of back and forth with the customer, eventually leading to unhappy customers, and a demotivated support team.

 Make your support emails clearer and friendlier; read on below: